-In accordance with Government Auditing Standards, we have also issued our report dated September 14, 2023, on our consideration of Community Action Program of Belknap-Merrimack Counties, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 14, 2024, on our consideration of Community Action Program of Belknap-Merrimack Counties, Inc.'s internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Community Action Program of Belknap-Merrimack Counties, Inc.'s internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Community Action Program of Belknap-Merrimack Counties, Inc.'s internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Community Action Program of Belknap-Merrimack Counties, Inc.'s internal control over financial reporting and compliance.

-Leone McDonnell & Roberts Professional association
+Leone McDonnell & Roberts Professional Association

-Dover, New Hampshire September 14, 2023
+Dover, New Hampshire November 14, 2024

-CONSOLIDATED STATEMENTS OF FINANCIAL POSITION FEBRUARY 28, 2023 AND 2022
+CONSOLIDATED STATEMENTS OF FINANCIAL POSITION FEBRUARY 29, 2024 AND FEBRUARY 28, 2023